 LOWELL, Mass. -- The Lowell Spinners

-Prior to joining the Red Sox organization, Crabbe spent seven seasons working in the Texas Rangers system, earning Manager of the Year honors with Pulaski in 1999.
-He played professionally with the Cubs, Blue Jays and Braves, following an All-American career at the University of Florida.
+Prior to joining the Red Sox organization, Crabbe spent seven seasons in the Texas Rangers organization, earning Manager of the Year honors with Pulaski in 1999.
+He had played professionally with the Cubs, Blue Jays and Braves after an All-American career at the University of Florida.

 This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.